vmware/captive-web-view/documentation/headless.md

 -   Go Rest: [https://gorest.co.in](https://gorest.co.in)

     Go Rest is a free REST API for testing and prototyping.
+There is no user authentication on GET requests.
+User authentication is required for POST, DELETE, and other write requests.
-Registration is required.
-User authentication is then done by an access token.
-Details can be found on their home page.
+    User authentication is done by an access token.
+You can get an access token by logging in from the home page, for example with a Google login.

 There is a sample application for Android and for iOS.
 They share the same JavaScript code.
 The source code is in this repository, in the following